Iran's Revolutionary Guard report capture of UK tanker | DW | 19.07.2019

 Iran's Revolutionary Guard said they have seized a British oil tanker in the Strait of Hormuz for allegedly violating international laws.
 The UK government said it was "urgently seeking further information."

-Iranian forces have taken control of British oil tanker Stena Impero in the Strait of Hormuz on Friday and are directing it towards the Iranian coast, the owner of the vessel have said.
+Iranian forces took control of British oil tanker Stena Impero in the Strait of Hormuz on Friday and directed it towards the Iranian coast, the owner of the vessel said.

-The ship was "approached by unidentified small crafts and a helicopter… while the vessel was in international waters" Swedish-based transport company Stena Bulk said in a statement.
+The ship was "approached by unidentified small craft and a helicopter… while the vessel was in international waters" Swedish-based transport company Stena Bulk said in a statement.

+The company said that 23 people had been abroad the vessel, and that no injuries have been reported.

-Separately, Iran's state TV said the country's Revolutionary Guard said the ship was captured for "not following international maritime regulations."
+Separately, Iran's state TV reported the country's Revolutionary Guard said the ship was captured for "not following international maritime regulations."

 Read more: UK says Iran tanker will be freed, unless it goes to Syria